2022 Vaughan shooting: Planned eviction and subsequent events

 Court documents also show that Villi sued six directors and officers of the condominium board in 2020, alleging that the directors had deliberately caused him five years of "torment" and "torture", with reference to an electrical room beneath his apartment.
 He sought a total of $8,100,000 in damages.
 The judge struck the case in 2022, ruling that it was "frivolous and/or vexatious".
 He also gave Villi 30 days to pay $2,500 in court costs.

 The condominium's board had obtained a restraining order against Villi in 2018.
 He was due to return to court on December 19 as the board sought to have him evicted for being a nuisance.

 One day before the scheduled eviction motion, Villi fatally shot five condominium board members and injured another resident at the Bellaria Residences in Vaughan, Ontario.
 He was subsequently killed by responding police officers.

 In response to the shooting incident, Villi's three estranged daughters issued a statement expressing their condolences, and also their shock and heartbreak at what had happened.
 They described their father as having "an aggressive, 'Jekyll and Hyde'-type personality".

 Aftermath

-Ontario's Special Investigations Unit have investigated the shooting and determined that there was no criminal wrongdoing by any police officers involved.
+Ontario's Special Investigations Unit investigated the shooting and determined that there was no criminal wrongdoing by any police officers involved.

 Condolences were offered by Vaughan mayor Steven Del Duca and Ontario premier Doug Ford.
 Del Duca also ordered all flags to fly at half-mast at all city buildings.
 Prime Minister Justin Trudeau issued a statement offering his condolences and his thanks for the response of first responders.

-Over 150 people attended a candlelight vigil to the five victims, on the evening of December 21.
+Over 150 people attended a candlelight vigil for the five victims, on the evening of December 21.